January is Stalking Awareness Month.

 Joining Virtual Appointments

-If you schedule a virtual appointment, a member of Counseling Services will email you a calendar invitation with the time and date for your session.
+If you schedule a virtual appointment, a member of Counseling and Psychological Services will email you a calendar invitation with the time and date for your session.
 At the time of your appointment, please click on the link in the calendar invite to join through video or call the number provided to speak with the counselor by phone at the scheduled time.

 View WebEx Online Counseling Tutorial